beegee-tokyo/DHTesp/README.md

 - Get number of decimals in the temperature value.
 For DHT11 this is 0, for other sensors it is 1

 _**`int8_t getLowerBoundTemperature();`**_
 - Get lower temperature range of the sensor.
-For DHT11 this is 0 degree Centigrade, for other sensors this is -40 degree Centrigrade
+For DHT11 this is 0 degree Centigrade, for other sensors this is -40 degree Centigrade

 _**`int8_t getUpperBoundTemperature();`**_
 - Get upper temperature range of the sensor.
-For DHT11 this is 50 degree Centigrade, for other sensors this is 125 degree Centrigrade
+For DHT11 this is 50 degree Centigrade, for other sensors this is 125 degree Centigrade

 _**`int8_t getNumberOfDecimalsHumidity();`**_
 - Get number of decimals in the humidity value.
 This is always 0.